 How it all began – a taste of chocolate history

 The story of chocolate begins in the rainforests of Central and South America and West Africa – the home of the Cocoa tree (Theobroma cacao).
-Cocoa pods, found on the cocoa tree, grow for about four months until they reach their maximum size, similar to that of a melon.
-And then about one month later they are considered ripe.
-But what interests most people is not this spectacular pod but rather the 40 cocoa beans inside it.
+Its pods grow for some four months, until they reach their maximum size – similar to that of a melon.
+About one month later, they are considered ripe.
+But what interests most people is not the spectacular pod but rather the 40 cocoa beans it contains.

-The taste of cocoa beans is very bitter, which raises the question of who was the first to consider using them and why it even occurred to them?
-Experts believe that the Olmecs, an ancient nation that lived in Mexico between 1500 and 200 BC, used to dry, crush, and mix the cocoa beans with hot or cold water to create the first chocolate drink.
-This drink must have been very bitter (the translation of chocolate is actually bitter water) and also extremely in demand, so much so that cocoa beans were used by the Olmecs, Mayans, and Aztecs, all hailing from Central America, as a substitute for money.
+Cocoa beans taste very bitter, a fact that raises the question of who was the first to consider using them – and how did it even occur to them?
+Experts believe that it was the Olmecs, an ancient nation that lived in Mexico between 1500 and 200 BC, who dried, crushed, and mixed the cocoa beans with hot or cold water to create the first chocolate drink.
+This drink was probably very bitter (the translation of chocolate is actually “bitter water”) and also in high demand, so much so that cocoa beans were used by the Olmecs, Mayans, and Aztecs, all hailing from Central America, as a substitute for money.

-The cocoa bean only arrived in Europe in 1502, after Christopher Columbus travelled to the American continent.
-In those days in Europe, the cocoa drink was only consumed by the upper class, but unlike the Olmecs, the Europeans did not like its bitterness and therefore added sugar to it.
+The cocoa bean made its European debut in 1502, after Christopher Columbus returned from the Americas.
+In those times in Europe, the cocoa drink was consumed only by the upper classes; but unlike the Olmecs, the Europeans were not fond of its bitterness and therefore, added sugar.
 It was not long before the cocoa drink spread throughout Europe and migrated with the European settlers to North America as well.

-The industrial revolution led to a sharp decline in the production costs of chocolate, which soon became property of the commoner.
-From this moment on, the chocolate industry prospered – new factories opened and novel, varied and tastier chocolates began to appear.
-Today there are countless types and forms of chocolate and cocoa products, which are consumed almost everywhere in the world and at any age.
+The industrial revolution led to a sharp decline in the production costs of chocolate, which soon became everybody’s drink.
+From then on, the chocolate industry prospered – new factories opened and novel, varied, and more savory chocolates appeared.
+Today, there are countless types and forms of chocolate and cocoa products, consumed almost everywhere in the world, and by all ages.

-Most chocolate lovers treat it as a delicious sweet, but in fact chocolate is a fascinating chemical system that contains many ingredients that affect its taste, color and texture.
-To know how to make really good chocolate, we must first understand the chemical properties of the various molecules contained within it.
+Most chocolate lovers treat it as a delectable sweet, but in fact, chocolate is a fascinating chemical system that consists of many ingredients affecting its taste, color, and texture.
+To understand how to make truly good chocolate, we must first consider the chemical properties of the various molecules it contains.

 The science behind chocolate

-Who is not familiar with this experience?
-You take some chocolate, full of anticipation and longing, and just before you put it in your mouth you discover that it has already melted and is smothered over your whole hand.
-This chocolate is not considered high quality, and neither is granular chocolate, or one that does not melt on your tongue as soon as you put it in your mouth.
+Who is not familiar with this scenario: Full of pleasant anticipation, you are about to put a piece of chocolate in your mouth – only to discover it has already melted over your entire hand.
+Such chocolate will not be considered as high quality, nor would granular chocolate, or one that does not melt on your tongue as soon as you put it in your mouth.

-Simply put, high quality chocolate has a defined and particular texture, meaning it is not granular and only melts at mouth temperature (36.7 degrees).
-To make high quality chocolate, we need to know its chemical composition and the various stages of its preparation.
-Only by breaking down the chocolate into its constituents and recognizing each of their chemical properties can one really understand chocolate, and how its ultimate taste and texture can be controlled during its preparation process.
+Simply put, high-quality chocolate has a defined and particular texture, i.e., it is not granular and only melts at ‘mouth temperature’ (36.7 degrees Celsius).
+To make high-quality chocolate, we need to know its chemical composition and the various stages of its preparation.
+Only by breaking down the chocolate into its constituents and recognizing each and every one of their chemical properties, can one really understand chocolate, and how its ultimate taste and texture can be controlled during its preparation process.

 The chemical composition of chocolate

 The process of preparing chocolate includes several stages, each contributing separately to taste, texture and color.
-But before that, the story of chocolate actually begins in the rainforest, the moment the cocoa beans are formed in the cocoa pod.
-Their growth takes about five months, and this is also the period when their chemical composition is determined.
+But the story of chocolate actually begins in the rainforest, at the moment the cocoa beans are formed in the cocoa pod.
+They grow for about five months, and this is also the period when their chemical composition is determined.

 Cocoa beans are made up of cocoa butter (54%) and cocoa solids (46%).

 Cocoa butter is a collection of fat molecules called triglycerides.
-Although these molecules do not give chocolate its bitter taste, they are responsible for its texture so we cannot make chocolate, as we know it, without them.
+While they do not give chocolate its familiar bitter taste, these molecules are responsible for its texture so we cannot make it without them.

-Cocoa solids include all the ingredients found in cocoa beans that are not cocoa butter i.e. proteins, vitamins, antioxidants, caffeine, theobromine, fiber, a small percentage of sugars (sucrose and fructose), minerals like potassium and magnesium, and more.
-These ingredients are responsible for the bitter taste of chocolate (caffeine and theobromine) and its health value (antioxidants, vitamins, minerals, etc.).
+Cocoa solids include all the ingredients found in cocoa beans which are not cocoa butter, i.e., proteins, vitamins, antioxidants, caffeine, theobromine, fiber, a small percentage of sugars (sucrose and fructose), minerals like potassium and magnesium, and more.
+These ingredients are responsible for the bitter taste of chocolate (caffeine and theobromine) and its nutritional value (antioxidants, vitamins, minerals, etc.).

-During the preparation of chocolate, the cocoa butter is mixed with the cocoa solids until there is a uniform distribution of the cocoa particles in the liquid cocoa butter, creating a colloidal system otherwise known as a suspension.
-When the suspension cools, the cocoa butter hardens and traps the cocoa particles inside it, creating the chocolate we know.
+During the preparation process, the cocoa butter is mixed with the cocoa solids until a uniform distribution of the cocoa particles in the liquid cocoa butter is achieved, creating a colloidal system otherwise known as a suspension.
+As the suspension cools, the cocoa butter hardens and traps the cocoa particles inside it, creating the chocolate we know.

 Sounds simple?
 Not quite.
-Making the chocolate itself is not a complicated matter, but making a delicious chocolate with a precise and high quality texture is much more complicated business.
+While making chocolate is not a complicated matter, making chocolate that is both delicious and has a precise, high-quality texture, is much more complex.

-1. Preliminary phase - Determination of the chemical composition of the chocolate
+1. Preliminary phase – Determining the chocolate’s chemical composition

-In making the perfect chocolate, one must start in the thick rain forests to handpick the right cocoa pods.
-Before the chocolate preparation process, three main steps are taken to extract the cocoa beans from the pods and use them as the raw material for making the chocolate.
+The first stop en route to making the perfect chocolate are the thick rain forests, where the right cocoa pods are handpicked.
+Three main steps are required to extract the cocoa beans from the pods and prepare them for use as the raw material for chocolate.

 Fermentation is the primary and critical stage in making chocolate.
-In this process, the cocoa beans are put into a bucket and covered, usually with banana tree leaves.
-The function of the leaves is to maintain the heat generated during fermentation.
-The process of fermentation occurs when microorganisms, especially yeast, naturally develop on the external case of the beans and begin to dissolve sugars into ethanol and eventually to carbon dioxide through oxidation reactions.
-As part of this process the beans peel open and the microorganisms enter inside.
-At this stage many chemical processes take place that lead, among other things, to creating the taste and aroma of the chocolate along with its brown color.
+In this process, the cocoa beans are placed in a bucket and covered, usually with banana tree leaves.
+The leaves maintain the heat generated during fermentation.
+Fermentation occurs as microorganisms, especially yeast, naturally develop on the external case of the beans and begin to dissolve sugars into ethanol and eventually to carbon dioxide through oxidation reactions.
+As part of this process, the beans peel open and the microorganisms enter inside.
+At this stage, many chemical processes take place that lead, among other things, to creating the taste and aroma of the chocolate along with its brown color.
 At the end of the fermentation process, the beans are dehydrated in the sun to reduce moisture levels.

-Once the beans are completely peeled, the next step is roasting them at a temperature ranging between 90-170 degrees.
-In the roasting process, the percentage of water in the beans falls below 3 percent, while other chemical reactions are occurring between amino acids and sugars (the Maillard reaction).
-These reactions occur due to the heat and produce odor and taste molecules that contribute to the final chocolate product.
-Therefore, if we change the roasting temperature and duration, we will get chocolate of slightly varying flavours and odors.
+Once completely peeled, the beans are roasted at a temperature ranging between 90-170 degrees Celsius.
+During the roasting process, the beans’ water content falls to below 3%, while other chemical reactions take place between amino acids and sugars (the Maillard reaction).
+These heat-driven reactions produce odor and taste molecules that contribute to the final product.
+Thus, changing the roasting temperature and duration would lead to chocolate of slightly varying flavors and aromas.

-Grinding of the peeled beans releases the cocoa butter and creates smaller particles of cocoa solids.
-During this grinding, the cocoa butter becomes liquid, allowing the particles of cocoa solids to disperse evenly, creating a suspension.
-Often these two ingredients undergo a separation process – into the cocoa butter and cocoa solids.
-Compressing the suspension under high pressure while heating encourages the separation, where about 85 percent of the cocoa butter is collected.
-In this process the cocoa butter drips out and only the cocoa solids remain.
+Grinding the peeled beans releases the cocoa butter and creates smaller particles of cocoa solids.
+During grinding, the cocoa butter becomes liquid, allowing the particles of cocoa solids to disperse evenly, creating a suspension.
+These two ingredients are often needed separately – as cocoa butter and cocoa solids.
+The main separation process, in which about 85% of the cocoa butter is collected, is achieved by compressing the suspension under high pressure while heating it.
+In this process, the cocoa butter drips out, leaving only the cocoa solids.